BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_MOBILE_PLATFORM_SETUP.md

 ### Issue: Platform not found
 **Solution**: Double-check that you've added the platform with the correct bundle ID and redirect URLs.
+**IMPORTANT**: Use "Flutter/React Native" as the platform type, not separate Android and iOS platforms.

 ## Need Help?